PART 7: GROUP CHEMISTRY

 Julie cut into her thoughts.
-“I admire the audacity,” the brunette acknowledged.
+“I admire your audacity,” the brunette acknowledged.
 “But no good.
 Switching, while irresponsible, is subtle and explainable as Frank being distracted.
 Theft would take a bit more doing… and is a rather drastic first step, even given the geek’s attitude towards you.”

 The first bell rang signifying five minutes until the start of classes.
-“Okay, wait, I… I don’t necessarily mean theft outright,” Carrie attempted to explain, the plan coming together in her mind.
+“Okay, wait, I… I don’t necessarily mean theft outright,” Carrie attempted to explain, the improvised plan coming together in her mind.